TumisangF/Cloud-Programming/AWS Cloud Architecture/README.md

 ## Terraform AWS Infrastructure
-This repository contains Terraform code to provision infrastructure on AWS, including an Amazon Elastic Container Registry (ECR) repository and an EC2 instance.
-The infrastructure is defined using Terraform modules for modularity and ease of management.
+This repository contains Terraform code for setting up AWS infrastructure, such as an EC2 instance and an Amazon Elastic Container Registry (ECR) repository.
+Terraform modules are used to define the infrastructure in order to make it modular and manageable.

-##Prerequisites
+## Prerequisites
 Before you begin, ensure you have met the following requirements:

-Terraform CLI installed locally.
-You can download it from Terraform's official website.
+* Terraform is installed locally.

-Getting Started
+## Getting Started
 To get started, follow these steps:

 Clone this repository to your local machine: